 Confidentiality will be respected and all matters relating to this policy will be treated with sensitivity.

 Implementation

-This positive discipline policy will be promoted and the values implicit in it will be taught through the PSHE programmes of study (see Policy for PSHE) and through other relevant curriculum areas.
+This positive discipline policy will be promoted and the values implicit in it will be taught through the PSHE programmes of study and through other relevant curriculum areas.